KAuser2094/KA_CC_Programs/README.md

 ### Pastebin

-You can run `pastebin run UMDCamCR` which will just run a shell command to run the `install.lua` file.
+You can run `pastebin run UMDCamCR` which is a copy of `install.lua` which downloads `git.lua` and runs the clone command on this repo.
-You can also run `pastebin get UMDCamCR install` which will download the file to run `install.lua` later.

-### Wget directly
+### Manually

-You can also just run the wget command directly with `wget run https://raw.githubusercontent.com/KAuser2094/KA_CC_Programs/master/install.lua"`
+You can also just manually copy/download the `install.lua` to do the same thing.
-Oce again, replace run with get if you want to just install the file so you can run later.

 ## Basic Usage in terminal: